TechMex-io/southernTails/grooming.md

   - desc_1_item: Fluff Dry
   - desc_1_item: Brush-out
   - desc_1_item: Earrings, Bows, and Bandanas
-  - desc_1_item: &ast; Grooms with clippers only performed on appropriate breeds and are tailored to our clients’ requests
+  - desc_1_item: \*Grooms with clippers only performed on appropriate breeds and are tailored to our clients’ requests

 body_heading_2: Shampoo Upgrades
 body_desc_2: